 - The ascension of Crypto-Ransomware and what you need to know to protect yourself

-Crypto malware and other forms of ransomware is typically spread and delivered through social engineering (trickery) and user interaction...opening a malicious email attachments (usually from an unknown or unsolicited source), clicking on a malicious link within an email or on a social networking site.
+Crypto malware and other forms of ransomware are typically spread and delivered through social engineering (trickery) and user interaction...opening a malicious email attachments (usually from spam, an unknown or unsolicited source), clicking on a malicious link within an email or on a social networking site and scams.
 Crypto malware can be disguised as fake PDF files in email attachments which appear to be legitimate correspondence from reputable companies such as banks and other financial institutions, or phony FedExand UPS notices with tracking numbers.
 Attackers will use email addresses and subjects (purchase orders, bills, complaints, other business communications) that will entice a user to read the email and open the attachment.
 Another method involves tricking unwitting users into opening Order Confirmation emails by asking them to confirm an online e-commerce order, purchase or package shipment.
 Social engineering has become on of the most prolific tactics for distribution of malware, identity theft and fraud.

-Crypto malware can also be delivered via malvertising attacks, exploit kits and drive-by downloads when visiting compromised web sites...see US-CERT Alert (TA14-295A).
+Crypto malware can also be delivered via malvertising campaigns, non-malware (fileless) attacks, exploits, exploit kits and drive-by downloads when visiting compromised web sites...see US-CERT Alert (TA14-295A).
 An Exploit Kit is a malicious tool with pre-written code used by cyber criminals to exploit vulnerabilities (security holes) in outdated or insecure software applications and then execute malicious code.
-Currently the Angler, Magnitude, Neutrino, and Nuclear exploit kits are the most popular but the Angler EK is by far the largest threat and has been used for some of the more widely distributed ransomware infections.
+Currently the Angler, RIG, Magnitude, Neutrino, and Nuclear exploit kits are the most popular.

 - Angler EK Drops TeslaCrypt Via Recent Flash Exploit